 There’s constant entertainment with the river as well: rafters floating down the river, fishermen competing against water birds to catch fish, and campers dispersed among random campsites.
 Oh yes, and fat wild turkeys that get rather confused on take off (we are still thankful they didn’t take out a bike!)

 At the end of the road, there’s a small hiking trail that will allow you to continue your journey along the river and make your way to the Columbia River.
-Be forewarned, there is an ~ 4 mile section of single track with some hike-a-bike.
+If you continue past our route, be forewarned, there is an ~ 4 mile section of single track with some hike-a-bike.
 Our Mother of the Mountain guys have investigated this section of trail and written a bit about it.
 A proposed route using this connector is detailed here. // Read More

 The route is relatively flat with a few 100 foot climbs that are just long enough to make you winded.
 What slows you down is pausing or stopping to take photos because there are a million “Kodak” moments.

 The route is rideable most of the year.
 However, we really, really like this route in the spring time (as early as April 1).
 And, if you can, ride it in the late afternoon / early evening such that on the return portion of the trip, the sun is just beginning to set.
 The lighting over the river at this time makes for a very special ride.
 If you decide to try this during the summer, you could end up sharing the road with the crowd that comes to Maupin to worship the water.